nickon91/hello-world/README.md

 skladiste.

 Hello my name is Nikola.
-Today is a beautifull day.
+Today is a beautiful day.

 Wazaaaaaaaaaa!!!